Coast FIRE by Age: A Smarter, Low-Stress Path to Financial Freedom

 At its core, Coast FIRE is a popular financial strategy where you save aggressively early, then stop investing and let compound interest grow your retirement fund.
 This is what is referred to as “coasting”—you are essentially letting your nest egg compound and grow, but not actively adding to it through your savings rate.

-Under this scenario, once you reach your Coast FIRE number, you continue working but–unlike previous years–100% of your net home pay is dedicated to covering your living expenses, letting you live a higher standard of living on the path to financial independence.
+Under this scenario, once you reach your Coast FIRE number, you continue working, but unlike before, your take-home pay can go mostly toward current living expenses, letting you live a higher standard of living on the path to Financial Independence.
 Coast FIRE is ideal for people who enjoy their work and want financial security without quitting their job early.
-For those of you who really dislike your job, I think a Barista FIRE approach is better-suited alternative to the traditional FIRE pathway.
+For those of you who really dislike your job, I think a Barista FIRE approach is a better-suited alternative to the traditional FIRE pathway.

 When you pursue Coast FIRE, you are limiting the intensive savings phase of the FI journey early on to a limited number of years.
 Ideally, the sooner you start the better, since it allows compounding to do the heavy lifting and means you have to contribute a smaller amount of funds to your investments before reaching your Coast FIRE age.